Minnesota Legal Funding

 How do I qualify for a pre-settlement loan in Minnesota?

 The moment you decide to sue for personal injury inflicted by a third party in a Minnesota court, you automatically qualify for a lawsuit loan from us.
-Delta Settlement Funding considers eligible for a loan any individual in the state who has sustained a personal injury of any form and wishes to or has already started the suing process.
+Rapid Lawsuit Funding considers eligible for a loan any individual in the state who has sustained a personal injury of any form and wishes to or has already started the suing process.
 We have more advanced criteria for a successful loan application, but before that, this is how you become eligible.

 Can I get a lawsuit loan or cash advance only?
 What is the difference?